-Last week we have the pleasure of hosting Sacha De Klerk, Head of Diversity and Inclusion for Norton Rose Fulbright for our webinar on Diversity and Inclusion.
-If you didn’t see it, it’s not too late!
-Here’s a rundown of what took place:
+Last week we had the pleasure of hosting Sacha De Klerk, Head of Diversity and Inclusion for Norton Rose Fulbright for our webinar on Diversity and Inclusion.
+If you missed it, don’t worry.
+We’re providing a recap of the webinar in this post.
+Let’s get started.

-It was at a discrimination workshop, outlining all the things you shouldn’t say or shouldn’t do.
-It was about compliance, rather than the opportunity to grow.
+How was Sacha introduced to the subject of diversity?
+Sacha first learned about the topic of organizational diversity through a discrimination workshop, which (unfortunately) focused on outlining all the things you shouldn’t say or shouldn’t do.
+It centered around compliance, rather than the opportunity to grow.

 - Diversity management often excludes the most influential demographic – white men.
 They are often left feeling that diversity is not about them, and yet without them, we cannot make progress.

 - Change doesn’t happen without urgency.
-Diversity doesn’t feel like a burning issue to senior leadership and managers, and sometimes it gets pushed to the backburner.
+Diversity may not feel like a burning issue to senior leadership and managers, and sometimes it gets pushed to the backburner.

 - Diversity is not integrated into business decisions.

-- Leadership are ticking boxes – they don’t truly understand the benefits and why they should.
+- Members of leadership are merely “ticking boxes” – they don’t truly understand the benefits of diversity and inclusion or why they should make a concerted effort to improve.
 The CEO must take ownership and drive accountability.

 Then Vs. Now:

-Then: diversity used to be important cause workplace needed to represent society.
+Then: diversity used to be important because the workplace needed to represent society.

-Now: many organizations are global and diversity is a business reality for organizational effectiveness both internally and externally.
+Now: many organizations are global.
+Diversity is a business reality for organizational effectiveness both internally and externally.

 Then: It was “the right thing” to do.